alexvanov/HypPenroseDiagrams/README.md

 The contained material is the following:
 * Mathematica notebook to create the diagrams.
-* Zipped data (required for some plots) in folder *data*.
+* Compressed data (required for some plots) in folder *data*.
 Please unzip before evaluating the Mathematica notebook.
 * Gif animations of dynamical spacetimes in folder *gifs*.